Home Projects About

 Donors and fundraisers who have made online donations to the Pink Fund.

-Additionally, target user include individuals who had difficulties donating online and sought help from the organization.
+Additionally, target users include individuals who had difficulties donating online and sought help from the organization.

 Interview Process